edalorzo/fundamental-programming/README.rst

 Since private methods are directly accessed from public or protected methods, then there is no need to do any validation there.
 If all public interfaces are checked to be valid then private methods can assume any parameters passed to them already satisfy the required preconditions.
-Something similar could be said of package protected methods, since these can only be accessed from withing a given package, it is expected that they are under the control of the API implementor and therefore the implementor th power to determine whether the data is valid within the confines of that package.
+Something similar could be said of package protected methods, since these can only be accessed from withing a given package, it is expected that they are under the control of the API implementor and therefore the implementor has the power to determine whether the data is valid within the confines of that package.

 This idea is compatible with the barricade principle.